-- 3.7.1 The HRA budget has been subject to a number of policy changes announced by Government, including a reduction in rents by 1% per annum and proposals around Right to Buy and high value stock, and Pay to Stay.
-The Council has worked closely with NPH in setting its HRA budget for 2017/18, the medium term plan 2017/22 and 30 year HRA Business Plan. - 3.7.2 The HRA Capital Programme is funded within the context of overall Housing Revenue Account resources and in line with the Asset Management Plan and the HRA 30 year business plan.
+- 3.7.1 The HRA budget has been subject to a number of policy changes announced by Government, including a reduction in rents by 1% per annum and proposals around Right to Buy and high value stock.
+The Council has worked closely with NPH in setting its HRA budget for 2018/19, the medium term plan 2018/23 and 30 year HRA Business Plan. - 3.7.2 The HRA Capital Programme is funded within the context of overall Housing Revenue Account resources and in line with the Asset Management Plan and the HRA 30 year business plan.
 Where there are changes in the overall resources available to the HRA, the capital plans are amended accordingly.
-In this context there is not a high financial risk relating to HRA capital expenditure, however significant reductions in capital investment would impact heavily on service delivery and put delivery of landlord obligations at risk.
+In this context there is not a high financial risk relating to HRA capital expenditure, however significant reductions in capital investment would impact heavily on service delivery and put delivery of landlord obligations at risk. - 3.7.3 Over the past 12 months the Council has been considering a proposal from NPH in relation to increasing the supply of homes in the Borough.
+This proposal has been reviewed, using external advisers, and refined to optimise the financial benefits as well as maximise the number of new homes that could be built.
+It is likely that any proposal made to Cabinet, and ultimately Council, will involve new build both within the HRA and outside the HRA.
+If such a scheme develops the Council will need to ensure it undertakes the appropriate level of due diligence, fully understands the risks, utilises suitably experienced organisations to deliver its plans and receives a suitable return on any assets/borrowing (that reflects risk levels) it provides into any projects.

-3.8 Treasury Management Strategy 2017/18
+3.8 Treasury Management Strategy 2018/19